Home » Vintage Guides » Collecting Vintage Christmas Tree Pins: History & Values

 Jewelry companies designed Christmas tree and other holiday pins for wearing on one’s outer coat.
 The practice has pretty much died out, but every now and again I see someone with a tree on their lapel and I know they have a vintage soul.

-As mentioned, I reserved the stylized gold-tone tree signed “Giovanni” for myself and have been wearing it on my winter coat.
+I reserved the stylized gold-tone tree signed “Giovanni” for myself and have been wearing it on my winter coat.
 I’m trying to single handedly revive the “look!”
 Will you join me??

-• on the lapel of a suit coat,
+• on the lapel of a suit coat

-• pinned to a cowel neck,
+• pinned to a cowel neck

-• on a scarf, or
+• on a scarf

 • attached to a tote bag